-- Residential MITx facilitates on-campus, online teaching and learning in MIT courses. - MITx courses on edX extend MIT learning to the world through courses developed and taught by MIT instructors. - OpenCourseWare (OCW) offers free, open, publicly accessible web-based materials from more than 2,400 MIT courses. - MITx MicroMasters programs provide an affordable, accelerated, and convenient path to a master's degree.
-Learners who pass a set of MITx graduate-level courses and exams earn a MicroMasters credential, and can apply for an accelerated, on-campus, master's degree program at MIT and other top universities.
+- Residential MITx facilitates on-campus online teaching and learning in MIT courses.
+More than 99% of MIT undergraduates have used the MITx residential platform for their coursework. - MITx courses on edX extend MIT learning to the world through courses developed and taught by MIT instructors.
+More than 3.8 million unique learners from over 200 countries earned more than 195,000 MITx course certificates on edX. - OpenCourseWare offers free, open, publicly accessible web-based materials from more than 2,450 MIT courses. - MITx MicroMasters programs provide an affordable, accelerated, and convenient path to a master's degree.
+Learners who pass a set of MITx graduate-level courses and exams earn a MicroMasters credential and can apply to an accelerated, on-campus, master's degree program. - MIT xPRO provides professional development opportunities to a global audience via online courses and programs. - MIT Horizon offers bite-sized articles, videos, and podcasts for workforce learning on emerging technologies. - MIT Bootcamps offers intensive weeklong programs that challenge participants to develop a sustainable new venture.
+Innovators come from around the world to learn from MIT faculty and MIT-trained mentors

-- MIT xPRO provides professional development opportunities to a global audience via online courses and programs. - MIT Bootcamps offers intensive week-long programs that challenge participants to develop a sustainable new venture.
-Innovators come from around the world to learn from MIT faculty and MIT-trained mentors. - MIT Integrated Learning Initiative furthers our understanding of learning and education through rigorous, interdisciplinary research. - Abdul Latif Jameel World Education Lab convenes a global community of collaborators for sustainable, high-impact transformation in education. - Digital Learning Lab scientists and fellows advance learning strategies and initiatives across campus. - The MIT Teaching Systems Lab designs and researches the future of teacher learning.
+- MIT Integrated Learning Initiative furthers our understanding of learning and education through rigorous, interdisciplinary research. - Through the Jameel World Education Lab, MIT Open Learning leads a consortium of 30 members to promote excellence and transformation in education worldwide. - Digital Learning Lab scientists and fellows advance learning strategies and initiatives across campus. - The MIT Playful Journey Lab designs and investigates new ways to prepare schools and teachers to thrive in a rapidly changing world.